Art Gallery of Guelph: Incorporation

 On November 30, 1978, the Macdonald Stewart Art Centre was incorporated as a Non-Profit Organization and registered as a Charitable Organization.

 The creation of the Macdonald Stewart Art Centre took place when the centre was established through a private member's bill introduced to the provincial legislature.
 Its four sponsors included: the Wellington County Board of Education, the city of Guelph, the County of Wellington and the University of Guelph.
-In 2012, the county exited the partnership and subsequently the Art Gallery of Guelph Act, through which the gallery's name change was achieved, received Royal Assent on December 11, 2014.
+In 2012, the county exited the partnership and subsequently the Art Gallery of Guelph Act, through which the gallery's name change was achieved, received Royal assent on December 11, 2014.

 Architecture

 Architect Raymond Moriyama was selected to transform the school into a gallery which would meet international standards.
 Moriyama's design added two wings.
 These additions contain mechanical spaces and stairs, providing an additional 6,000 square feet of space.
 The façade, with its Greek Revival porches, has been restored and its original roofline maintained.

 A three-story skylighted gallery is suitable for showing large paintings, sculptures, oversized tapestries, and banners.
 Approximately 7,000 square feet has been allotted for art exhibitions and events.
 In addition to gallery spaces, the first and second levels house a gallery shop, a lecture hall, and a multi-purpose studio/meeting room.
 The lower level includes a facility for the proper care and storage of art as well as exhibition preparation.
-The third floor contains offices, a meeting room and a resource center.
+The third floor contains offices, a meeting room and a resource centre.

 Gallery Shop

-The gallery shop offers jewelry, porcelain, pottery, blown glass, wood, and metalwork by regional artists.
-Paintings and works on paper are for sale and rent.
-The shop is a fundraiser run by the AGG Volunteer Association.
+The gallery shop at the Art Gallery offers a diverse selection of artistic creations by regional artisans, encompassing various mediums such as jewellery, porcelain, pottery, blown glass, woodwork, and metalwork.
+Additionally, the shop features paintings and works on paper that are available for both purchase and rental.
+Managed by the AGG Volunteer Association, the shop operates as a fundraising endeavour to support the gallery's activities and initiatives.